 K7 on a torus, all edge and no face.

 A paper describing general methods for knitting these surfaces appears in the Journal of Mathematics and the Arts.
 (Citation: Every Topological Surface Can Be Knit: A Proof, Journal of Mathematics and the Arts, 3(2) June 2009, 67–83.)
-Knitting patterns will eventually appear...somewhere.
+Knitting patterns will eventually appear...somewhere, probably in a book.

 There are public pages for some of my other orientable surfaces: